olbaplegal/flask_web_development/README.md

 ## About

 This repository contains examples, projects, and notes about web development using Flask.
-The goal is to document important concepts, best practices, and provide quick references for development with this framework.
+The goal is to document important concepts and best practices, and provide quick references for development using this framework.

-If you want to run a project, just go to the project directory, configure your database config, and run `python app.py`
+If you want to run a project, go to the project directory, download dependencies, configure your database config, and run `python app.py`